 - Brightly colored are best as they can easily be spotted in the water

 - Attach a plastic pea-less whistle to the lifejacket.
 The Fox 40 is a staple in our family.
-But please teach your kids to ONLY use them in an emergency.
-Three loud, short blasts on your survival whistle, each lasting approximately three seconds is recognized around the world as an emergency call for help.
+But please teach your kids ONLY to use them in an emergency.
+Three loud, short blasts on your survival whistle, each lasting approximately three seconds, is recognized around the world as an emergency call for help.

-- There are different styles of lifejackets: Type II, Type III, etc. Some are specifically designed to keep a person facing upwards even when unconscious.
+- There are different styles of lifejackets: Type II, Type III, etc. Some are specifically designed to keep a person facing upward even when unconscious.
 Here are some helpful websites to explain the different styles: Boat US and Government of Canada: Transport Canada: Choosing PFD’s.

 Here is a helpful video for selecting a lifejacket

-Buying for Kids
+Paddles for Kids

 For us, one of the most exciting gifts we received from our parents was our own paddle.

 Inexpensive option: adjustable emergency paddle.
-As your kid grows, the height can be adjusted.
+As your kid grows, the paddle height can be adjusted.
 The aluminum shaft and plastic material make it pretty durable.
 Plus, you can keep it later if you upgrade it as an emergency paddle (we always keep an extra paddle in the canoe in case one is lost).

 Paddles come in so many shapes.
 The most common are shown in this photo.
 If you aren’t sure, ask an expert.